Skip to main content

 Beyond its systemic effects on the HPG axis, elevated estrogen exerts direct negative pressure on the testicular environment itself.
 Both Sertoli and Leydig cells, as well as developing germ cells, have estrogen receptors.
 Over-stimulation of these receptors can interfere with their specialized functions.

 Excess estrogen has been shown to inhibit the maturation of spermatids, the nearly-mature sperm cells, and can even trigger apoptosis (programmed cell death) in germ cells.
-This demonstrates that the problem is twofold ∞ a disruption of the central command signals from the brain and a direct interference with the machinery of at the local level.
+This demonstrates that the problem is twofold ∞ a disruption of the central command signals from the brain and a direct interference with the machinery of sperm production at the local level.

 Clinical Signatures of Hormonal Imbalance